Concrete18/Auto-File-Mover/README.md

 ## Features

 * Fully Configurable preferences(Example Below).
+* Json based config file with PC name detection for choosing the config to use.
 * Auto move files based on keywords or filetypes.
 * Ask to delete files based on a delete file type list.
 * AutoStart Capable but also has File Dialog to choose any folder for execution.